-Any member of the University faculty, staff or student body that discovers, invents, conceives, or reduces to practice an invention or creative work must cooperate with the University in defining and establishing the rights to such.
+Any member of the University faculty, staff, or student body that discovers, invents, conceives, or reduces to practice an invention or creative work must cooperate with the University in defining and establishing the rights to such.
 This obligation extends to any invention or creative work regardless of whether made on University time or with utilization of the University facilities.
-When an invention, or creative work is discovered or created, the individual shall promptly provide the Vice President of Research, Economic Development and

-1890 Programs or his/her designee, with a statement which contains a description of the invention or creative work and the circumstances under which the intellectual property was conceived and reduced to practice, the sponsor of the project or program, whether the invention is within the activities and/or responsibilities of the inventor's University employment, the extent of use by the inventor of University equipment or physical facilities, and whether the discovery was under the terms of any consulting agreement
+When an invention, or creative work is discovered or created, the individual shall promptly provide the Provost and Vice President for Academic Affairs and Research and the Associate Vice President for Research and Sponsored Programs or his/her designee, with a statement which contains a description of the invention or creative work and the circumstances under which the intellectual property was conceived and reduced to practice, the sponsor of the project or program, whether the invention is within the activities and/or responsibilities of the inventor's University employment, the extent of use by the inventor of University equipment or physical facilities, and whether the discovery was under the terms of any consulting agreement